History of Taiwan in Timeline

 In 1930, Japanese authorities engaged in bloody campaigns against the Indigenous people residing in mountainous regions, culminating in the Musha Incident.

-1935: Start of island-wide assimilation project
+1935: Island-wide assimilation project

-1937: Japanese invasion
+1937: Japanese Invasion

-1938: Japanese residing in Taiwan
+1938: Japanese residents in Taiwan

-1939: Taiwan as the seventh-greatest sugar producer
+1939: Taiwan as seventh-greatest sugar producer

 1940: Requirement to adopt Japanese surnames

-1943: Percentage of families that adopted Japanese surnames
+1943: Adoption of Japanese surnames

 1943: Cairo Declaration